Heritage craft evenings feature in festive fun at Stanwick Lakes

 and on Freeview 262 or Freely 565

-The nature reserve is the ideal setting for Santa’s Grotto, which will be open and ready to welcome families from November 30.
+The nature reserve is the ideal setting for Santa’s Grotto ( https://stanwicklakes.org.uk/grotto-book/), which will be open and ready to welcome families from November 30.
 Children begin by making a natural Christmas decoration before meeting Santa’s Elf in their workshop, and Santa himself in his beautiful traditional cabin.

 With quiet sessions available, the Santa’s Grotto is perfect for SEND families and aims to ensure as many children as possible experience the wonder of meeting Father Christmas.